Pedro-5D/Software-Astrologico/README.md

 This is a project of the web www.izarren.top
+Zodiac based on docenal sistem